github-copilot-resources/copilot-metrics-viewer/DEPLOYMENT.md

 azd env set GITHUB_CLIENT_SECRET <client secret for the GH App>
 ```

-## Deploying the container
+## Scenario 3: Deploying the container

-When using other deployment methods, the application can run as a Docker container with the required environment variables:
+Application can be deployed anywhere where containers can run and configured via environment variables:

 For GitHub App: